Arjen

 Arjen (also spelled as Arjan) is a given name, a variant of the Dutch/Finnish name Adrian.
-Arjen (sometimes also Ariën) is derived from the Latin name Adrianus.

-The name Adrianus means "native of, from Adria", a place near Venice.
+Arjen (sometimes also Ariën) is derived from the Latin name Adrianus, meaning "native of, from Adria", a place near Venice.
 Adria is associated with Latin ater, meaning "dull black" or "dark", a reference to the dark sands along the coast of the Adriatic Sea.
-Hadrian is the name of a famous Roman emperor (his family was from Hadria in the Picenum countryside).
-Adrian VI (1522-1523) was the first Dutch pope.
 The name Arjen is mainly found in the Netherlands.

 Notable people with the name include: